 Conference on College Composition and Communication

-January 2001, Revised November 2009, Reaffirmed November 2014
+January 2001, Revised November 2009, Reaffirmed November 2014, Revised May 2020

 Part One: General Statement

-The Conference on College Composition and Communication (CCCC) recognizes the presence of a growing number of second language writers in institutions of higher education across North America, including technical colleges, two-year colleges, four-year institutions, and graduate programs.
-As colleges and universities have actively sought to increase the diversity of their student populations through recruitment of international students, and as domestic second language populations have grown, second language writers have become an integral part of writing courses and programs.
+Colleges and universities, including technical colleges, two-year colleges, four-year institutions, and graduate programs, have actively sought to increase the diversity of their student populations through recruitment of international students and establishment of international branch campuses, even as domestic language minoritized populations have grown.
+Multilingual writers are and should be recognized as an integral part of writing courses and programs worldwide.